-The Company's remaining Level 3 investments aggregating approximately \$1,200 have been valued using unadjusted third party transactions.
-As a result, there were no unobservable inputs that have been internally developed by the Company in determining the fair values of these investments as of March 31, 2021.
+One of the Company's remaining Level 3 investments, valued at approximately \$1,200, has been valued using unadjusted third party transactions.
+The other remaining Level 3 investment, valued at \$0, was an investment in a portfolio company that ceased operations in the second quarter.
+As a result, there were no unobservable inputs that have been internally developed by the Company in determining the fair values of these investments as of June 30, 2022.